ua-snap/data-distribution/README.md

  * Source Type: SNAP GeoNetwork Instance

 Other options can be left as default.

-Next, modify the default cronjob to run once per minute so you don't have to wait too long for the harvesting to kick off.

- * `crontab -u ckan -e`
- * Change the last line to: `/1 * * * * /usr/lib/ckan/default/bin/paster --plugin=ckanext-harvest harvester run --config=/etc/ckan/default/production.ini`

 To launch the harvesters for development, open a new terminal window and `vagrant ssh` into the instance.
 Then: